hassj/CKS-ACloudGuru/05-Minimizing-microservice-vulnerabilities.md

 - Activate the podsecuritypolicy admission controller by adding --enable-admission-plugins flag for kubernetes Api server.

 - A pod must satisfy at least one pod security police in order to be allowed.
-If you activate podsecuritypolicy admission controller before creating any policies, you maynot creat any pod or it will be not allowed.
+If you activate podsecuritypolicy admission controller before creating any policies, you maynot create any pod or it will be not allowed.

 ### Creating Pod security policies
 PodSecurityPolicy is a k8s object, it's also use defintion yaml format.